plumvillage/newsletter/src/2024/en/articles/sr-tam-muoi--the-profound-silence-of-dharma-mountain.md

 {% image "article2024/sr-tam-muoi/IMG-20230913-WA0001_e.jpg", "noFloat" %}
 {% image "article2024/sr-tam-muoi/IMG_20230922_105816.jpg", "noFloat" %}

 Falling in love again and again with our beautiful planet; here, it is easy to gladden the mind.<span class="note">A reference to the 10<sup>th</sup> exercise of the Discourse on the Full Awareness of Breathing.</span> Breath became a friend ever present in my body.
-Walking slowly up and down in the meditation hall, my feet felt huge and soft, like I was padding with a lion's paws, with nowhere to go. *“We are already what we want to become.”*
+Walking slowly up and down in the meditation hall, my feet felt huge and soft, like I was padding with a lion’s paws, with nowhere to go. *“We are already what we want to become.”*

 Later, our sharing circle was silently journaling, together under the pines, responding to questions: “What, where and how do you feel in your body?
 What is alive in your senses?
 What resistances are present?
 What cows (attachments) would you like to let go of?
 What conditions for joy do I already have?”